 Thankfully both emergency preparedness and party improvement via a portable generator are less expensive than you might think.
-While generators start at around $200, there are a wide range of options available at vastly different price points.
+While generators start at around $200, there are a wide range of options available at vastly different price points, and you can choose among several top-rated portable generators.
 Here's a guide to picking the portable generator that best suits your household's needs at a price you can live with.

 Discern the Proper Wattage